 SoFi provides student loan refinancing to 48 states and Washington.
 D.C.
 At this time, SoFi does not provide loans to residents of Nevada or Idaho.

 If you meet the above criteria, you can apply to refinance your loan with SoFi.
-To be approved, you must have good credit and adequate income to repay your loan.
+To be approved, you must have a good job and proof of reliably meeting your monthly financial obligations.
+Note that SoFi does not, however, use FICO scores in underwriting its loans.

 Student loan refinancing rates